cosmos/interchain-security/docs/docs/adrs/adr-007-pause-unbonding-on-eqv-prop.md

 - `stakingKeeper.PutUnbondingOnHold` pauses an unbonding period
 - `stakingKeeper.UnbondingCanComplete` unpauses an unbonding period

-These methods use a counter under the hood, which means we can use them without conflicts with the *Completion of Unbonding Operations* system.
-Giving an unbonding period (already paused by definition because of the *Completion of Unbonding Operations* system), an additional pause will just increase the counter, so when this unbonding period has reached its maturity on provider and all consumer chains, it will remain paused.
+These methods use a reference counter under the hood, that gets incremented every time `PutUnbondingOnHold` is called, and decreased when `UnbondingCanComplete` is called instead.
+A specific unbonding is considered fully unpaused when its underlying reference counter reaches 0.
+Therefore, as long as we safeguard consistency - i.e. we make sure we eventually decrement the reference counter for each time we have incremented it - we can safely use this existing mechanism without conflicts with the *Completion of Unbonding Operations* system.

 ### When pause